casualcore/casual/middleware/administration/documentation/cli/queue.operation.md

       -lm, --list-messages [0..1]  (<queue>) [1]
            list information of all messages of the provided queue

+      forward [0..1]
+           subcommand for forward

+         SUB OPTIONS [1]:

-      -lfs, --list-forward-services [0..1]
+            -ls, --list-services [0..1]
                  list information of all service forwards

-      -lfq, --list-forward-queues [0..1]
+            -lq, --list-queues [0..1]
                  list information of all queue forwards

-      -lfg, --list-forward-groups [0..1]
+            -lg, --list-groups [0..1]
                  list (aggregated) information of forward groups

+            --scale-aliases [0..1]  (<alias>, <# instances>) [2..*]
+                 scales forward aliases to the requested number of instances

+                    Example:
+                    casual queue --forward-scale-aliases a 2 b 0 c 10

+      fanout [0..1]
+           subcommand for fanout

+         SUB OPTIONS [1]:

+            --list-groups [0..1]
+                 list information of all fanout groups in current domain

+            --list-queues [0..1]
+                 list all fanout destinations in current domain

+            --list-targets [0..1]
+                 list all fanout targets in current domain

       --restore [0..1]  (<queue>) [0..*]
            restores messages to queue